Christmas Skating Attraction “Lidl On Ice” Goes From Slinky to Rinky

 The one drawback is that although you are aware of the Georgian buildings on either side of the rink, you can’t fully appreciate the romance of gliding down George Street in the open air.
 With its cream-coloured roof it feels like more of an indoor experience.
 Organisers say that next year the roof will be transparent, so that you can enjoy those iconic New Town views as you skate, especially toward West Register House.

 Inside, the decor is very much in keeping with the season with multi-coloured lighting and classic Christmas tunes drifting over a backtrack of scratching metal blades on glassy ice and the thwack of bodies crashing into the side panels.
-Minimally decorated Christmas trees line the sides of the ice, with strings of white lights and disco balls spinning above the ice adding to the festive atmosphere.
+Minimally decorated Christmas trees line the sides of the ice, with strings of white lights and spinning disco balls above the ice adding to the festive atmosphere.

 The rink is a significantly different shape this year - a more traditional, rectangular design measuring 65m (213 ft) by 15m (49ft): more of the available street space is used for the rink itself, doing away with the platform for drinking and dining for non-skaters like last year.